qt3uw/qt3uw-polarimeter/README.md

  * __Visualization__: The interface provides a plotting feature to visualize the polarization state over time, allowing for multiple plots at once combined with a greyscale feature to denote newer data

 This project is ideal for researchers and engineers working in optical expirementation requiring a solution for a polarimeter measurement and calibration of lasers

+## __Hardware Setup__

+#### Components
+_Thorlabs_
+*  1x L202 Laser 635nm
+*  1x PDA36A2 PhotoDiode
+*  2x Ell14K Mount Bundle
+*  1x WP25M-VIS Wire Grid Polarizer 420-700nm
+*  1x AQWP05M-600 Quarter-Wave Plate 400-800nm
+*  Mounting Components

+_Red Pitaya_
+*  125-10 FGPA

+_Miscallaneous_
+*  3x USB to MicroUSB Data Cables
+*  3x Ethernet Cables
+*  1x Ethernet Switch
+*  1x Polarizing Beam Splitter Cube (for calibration)
+*  COAX BNC Cable
+*  BNC Adapter

+## Configuration

+There a few parameters that are easy to change manually that are not able to be manipulated through the GUI.

+Driver.py ---- > def main() ---- > number_of_increments

+Changing this value changes the number of steps that power is measured as the quarter wave plate is rotated.
+There is a tradeoff between speed and accuracy.
+Depending on your needs, this can and should be changed.
+The most that I used with great accuracy was 120.
+Minimum for the algorithms to function, but not reccommended, is 8 steps.

+###Calibration:
+For the first step of calibration, ensure that you only have the polarizer,